-Ellen J. Messing is a partner in the Boston firm of Messing, Rudavsky & Weliky, P.C.
+Ellen J. Messing is a partner in the Newton firm of Messing, Rudavsky & Weliky, P.C.
 A cum laude graduate of Harvard University and Boston University School of Law, Ms. Messing concentrates her practice in representing employees in employment litigation, including wrongful termination, discrimination, contract, sexual harassment, and federal and other public employee matters.

 Recognized by her peers as a national leader among employment lawyers, she served for 15 years, including four as National Secretary, on the Board of Directors of the National Employment Lawyers Association, as cochair of NELA’s Ethics and Sanctions Committee, and co-founded NELA’s Massachusetts chapter.
 Elected as a Fellow of the College of Labor and Employment Lawyers in 2000, Ms. Messing also served on the Advisory Council to the American Bar Association’s Commission on Evaluation of the Rules of Professional Conduct (Ethics 2000 Commission), where she led a coalition of civil rights organizations that successfully lobbied for reform of the ABA’s Model Rule of Professional Conduct 4.2 in 2002.